MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-447-Payments-Services/subpart-I-Payment-Drugs/section-447.502.md

 *Consumer Price Index—Urban (CPI-U)* means the index of consumer prices developed and updated by the U.S. Department of Labor.
 It is the CPI for all urban consumers (U.S. average) for the month before the beginning of the calendar quarter for which the rebate is paid.

-*Covered outpatient drug* means, of those drugs which are treated as a prescribed drug for the purposes of section 1905(a)(12) of the Act, a drug which may be dispensed only upon a prescription (except as provided in paragraphs (2) and (3) of this definition).
+*Covered outpatient drug (COD)* means, of those drugs which are treated as a prescribed drug for the purposes of section 1905(a)(12) of the Act, a drug which may be dispensed only upon a prescription (except as provided in paragraphs (2) and (3) of this definition).

 (1) A drug can only be considered a covered outpatient drug if it: